HenrikSamuelsson/reading-a-philosophy-of-software-design/README.md

 > This red flag is raised when documentation for an interface contains information about the implementation, not required to be known to use the interface.

-In C typically this occurs when the documentation of a function describes how a function does things.
+Typically this occurs when the documentation of a function describes how a function does things.
 The documentation of the function shall be limited to what high level description what the function does, how to use, and describe possible side-effects.

 ### &#x1F6A9; Information Leakage &#x1F6A9;